Peter HomerAdjunct Professor

 M.B.A., University of Virginia Grad School of Business Administration, 1978

-Adjunct Professor Homer is one of the firm’s founders and is the managing member.
+Peter Homer is one of the founding members of Homer Bonner Jacobs, P.A., and is also the managing member.
 He has a diverse and extensive business law and litigation practice at both the trial and appellate levels, and in various arbitral forums.

 Adjunct Professor Homer represents individuals and institutions in business and commercial litigation, securities and commodities litigation, and regulatory enforcement actions.
 His clients include independent business owners, sole proprietorships, partnerships, franchisees, limited liability companies and corporations, brokerage firms, clearing firms, and brokers and principals of broker/dealer firms.